JiyaGupta-cs/mytwit/README.md

 ## About The Project ##

-It is a social media platform with a focus on fostering a supportive community for disabled individuals which can provide a space for impaired indiiduals to share their experiences, and stories, and support one another.
+It is a social media platform with a focus on fostering a supportive community for disabled individuals which can provide a space for impaired individuals to share their experiences, and stories, and support one another.
 It goes beyond typical social networking by including a comprehensive resource hub, that provides links to resources, support organizations, and educational content related to impaired issues.
 Also, allows users to create and promote events, discussions, or awareness campaigns related to rights and equality.

 ## Features - ##

 Key Features in which Users can:-

 1. share their experiences, and stories, and support one another
-2. provides links to resources
+2. Provide links to resources
 3. support organizations
-4. foster educational content
+4. Foster educational content
 5. create and promote events, discussions, or awareness campaigns
 6. Donate
-7. Disabled individuals employment section
+7. Disabled individual's employment section

 ## Live Link : ##
 [https://mytwit.vercel.app/](https://mytwit.vercel.app/)